 We all know them.
-The Facebook friends who relentlessly try to sell their products or services…on their personal page.
-Some of the worst offenders are Network Marketers and small businesses owners.
+The Facebook friends who relentlessly try to sell you something…on their personal page.
+Some of the worst offenders are network/direct marketers (MLMs), real estate agents, small businesses owners, and those who have a new sales gig.
 And before you get angry and send me a nasty email or message, please – just hear me out.
 The goal of this writing is to EDUCATE and provide proven strategies to GROW your business — or ANY business.

 Facebook Business Pages were created specifically for business use including major brands, small businesses, and independent distributors.
 Using personal pages for primarily business are violating Facebook policy.
 Following a few simple rules allows business promotion to friends that can develop a great audience for your business page.
 And when they’re ready to buy or recommend, you’ll be top-of-mind.

-There’s nothing wrong with promoting yourself, your business or your products on Facebook.
+There’s nothing wrong with promoting yourself, your business, your products, or your company on Facebook.
 In fact, it’s my top recommendation for most clients because there’s no other platform that offers more bang for the buck than Facebook Ads.
 And yes, I promote GrooveTango on Facebook.
 But, as with all things, there’s a right way and wrong way to promote on Facebook.
-A few of my friends use Facebook the RIGHT way when promoting their entertainment, real estate, insurance and mortgage endeavors, and here’s how they do it (on their personal AND business pages).
+A few of my friends use Facebook the RIGHT way when promoting their entertainment, real estate, insurance, and mortgage endeavors, and here’s how they do it (on their personal AND business pages).

 The RIGHT Way

 – Regularly use Facebook as Zuck intended — sharing, liking, posting — engaging

 – Post status updates that people find useful or interesting, that is UNRELATED to their business

 – Share something about their business ONCE for every 10 posts (approximately)

 – Share interesting content that people find useful and relate to their business